BYLAWS OF PEN BAY SOCCER CLUB

 Section 3.
 Committee Meetings.
 Unless otherwise provided for in these Bylaws, a majority of the members serving on a Committee constitutes a quorum for the meeting of the Committee and the vote of a simple majority of those present at a meeting at which a quorum is present constitutes an action of the Committee.
 Each Committee shall determine and schedule it meetings.

 Section 4.
 Executive Committee.
-The Board of Directors, by resolution, may designate from among its members an Executive Committee consisting of the President, Vice President and Director of Coaching and Player Development, Treasurer and Secretary/Registrar and Coordinator/Assigner, and may delegate to such Executive Committee all the authority of the Board of Directors in the management of the corporation’s business and affairs in the interim between Board of Directors meetings, except as limited by law or by the resolution establishing the Executive Committee or by any other resolution thereafter adopted by the Board of Directors, provided however, the Executive Committee shall not have the power to adopt the corporation’s budget, to take any action which is contrary to or a substantial departure from any direction established by the Board of Directors, to amend the Bylaws or Articles of Incorporation, to adopt a plan of merger or consolidation, to sell or dispose of substantially all of the property or assets of the corporation or to voluntarily dissolve the corporation.
+The Board of Directors, by resolution, may designate from among its members an Executive Committee consisting of the President, Vice President, Director of Coaching and Player Development, Treasurer, Governance and Registrar, and may delegate to such Executive Committee all the authority of the Board of Directors in the management of the corporation’s business and affairs in the interim between Board of Directors meetings, except as limited by law or by the resolution establishing the Executive Committee or by any other resolution thereafter adopted by the Board of Directors, provided however, the Executive Committee shall not have the power to adopt the corporation’s budget, to take any action which is contrary to or a substantial departure from any direction established by the Board of Directors, to amend the Bylaws or Articles of Incorporation, to adopt a plan of merger or consolidation, to sell or dispose of substantially all of the property or assets of the corporation or to voluntarily dissolve the corporation.
 Vacancies in the membership of the Executive Committee shall be filled by resolution adopted by the Board of Directors then in office.
 Members of the Executive Committee may be removed from membership on such committee, with or without cause, by resolution adopted by the Board of Directors.
 The Executive Committee shall meet as requested by the President.
 Notice of the time and place of meetings shall be given each member with not less than 24 hours notice.
 Three (3) members of the Executive Committee must be present to constitute a quorum for the transaction of business.
 The President shall act as chair of the Executive Committee.

 Section 2.
 Compensation of Officers.
 The officers of the corporation shall serve without compensation, although officers shall be entitled to be paid the cost of reasonable expenses incurred in the course of their duties.